 The Women's Studies Program at Western Connecticut State University

 Women's Studies is an academic discipline that grew out of social and cultural changes that took place in the 1960's and 1970's.
-Since then, it has experienced vast development and transformation.
-Most colleges and universities now offer courses, minors and majors in this area.
+The incorporation of Gender Studies into academia began in the 1980s.
+Since then, this field has experienced vast development and transformation.
+Most colleges and universities now offer courses, minors, and majors in this area.

 Any student may enroll in a course with a Women's Studies label without being a minor, as long as she or he has met the prerequisites for the class.